BR British Rail Crimson & Cream

 Dover Marine (although few argued if there was a fare paying passenger for

-ferry vans of fruit and was air-braked.
-As the paper train vans were only
+vans of fruit and was air-braked.
+As the paper train vans were only vacuum-braked

 be detached and berthed in the short siding ready for the following morning.
 The loco that worked the